 3. Potluck dinner

 If everyone on the team is comfortable with the idea, why not plan a Potluck?
 Different team members can bring different elements of the dinner.
-Itâs easy to plan and itâs enjoyable for everyone.
+Itâs easy to plan, and itâs enjoyable for everyone.

 5. Hiking

-Just make sure to choose a hike that matches the teams’ capabilities.
-Donât listen to that one team member who thinks a dawn-to-dusk hike is the way to go.
+A simple but highly enjoyable activity.
+Just make sure to choose a hike that matches the team’s capabilities (consider sending someone out on a test run to check it’s suitable ahead of time).
+And donât listen to that one team member who thinks a dawn-to-dusk hike is the way to go!

 6. Cooking (or Baking) Competition